Milwaukee Road: Final bankruptcy

 Between 1974 and 1977, the Milwaukee Road lost $100 million, and the company filed for its third bankruptcy in 42 years on December 19, 1977.
 Judge Thomas R. McMillen presided over the bankruptcy until the Milwaukee Road's sale in 1985.
 The railroad's primary problem was that it possessed too much physical plant for the revenue it generated.
 In 1977, it owned 10074 mi of track, and 36% of that mileage produced a mere 14% of the company's yearly revenue.
 The approach taken by the bankruptcy trustees was to sell or abandon unprofitable or marginally profitable lines, leaving a much smaller railroad which could be profitable.
 Outright liquidation was considered, but not pursued.

+In 1980, the secondary line between Marquette, Iowa and Rapid City, South Dakota on its section between Mitchell and Kadoka was embargoed and then acquired by the South Dakota Department of Transportation.

 Between 1977 and 1984, route distance was reduced to a quarter from its peak and a third from its total in 1977, shrinking to 3023 mi.
 The most extensive abandonment eliminated the Milwaukee Road's transcontinental service to the West Coast.
 While the Burlington Northern merger generated more traffic on this route, it was only enough to wear out the deteriorating track, not enough to pay for rebuilding.
 This forced trains to slow at many locations due to bad track.
 A final attempt to devise a plan to rehabilitate the Pacific Extension under the Milwaukee Road Restructuring Act failed.
 Operations ended west of Miles City, Montana, on February 29, 1980.The new, smaller railroad began earning small profits in 1982 (that same year, its two commuter rail lines, collectively known as the Milwaukee District West and Milwaukee District North Lines respectively, were turned over to the Northeast Illinois Regional Commuter Rail Corporation, a forerunner of commuter rail agency Metra).
 Still in reorganization, the Milwaukee Road attracted interest from three potential buyers: the Grand Trunk Corporation, the Chicago and North Western Railway, and the Soo Line Railroad.
 The Interstate Commerce Commission approved the offers by both Soo Line and C&NW.
 Ultimately, Judge McMillen approved the former's offer on February 19, 1985.
-The Soo reorganized the property as The Milwaukee Road, Inc., prior to merging the Milwaukee into the company itself effective January 1, 1986.
+The Soo reorganized the property as the Milwaukee Road, Inc., prior to merging the Milwaukee into the company itself effective January 1, 1986.
+The Soo Line would be acquired by Canadian Pacific in 1990 with the latter consolidating with the Kansas City Southern Railway 33 years later.

+In 1982, all that remained of the main line to the Pacific to Miles City, via Aberdeen, SD, along with other lines in the same state and in Montana was sold to BN.